Rupert is instructed in several high profile direct access cases using his licence to conduct litigation.

 He is a trained and accredited mediator.

-He also trains advocates for Grays Inn and is appointed as an external examiner for the BPTC at City University as well as a counselor for people suffering from dependency and depression.
+He also trains advocates for Gray's Inn and is appointed as an external examiner for the BPTC at City University as well as a counsellor for people suffering from dependency and depression.

 Former consulting Editor of LS law’s online product liability cases and a regular contributor to leading law journals (including The Solicitors’ Journal), as well as being a law lecturer.

-Rupert regularly contributes to client bulletins and has recently been invited to speak at the International Fraud Litigation conference organized by Lexis Nexis.
-For more information and to download the conference material by Rupert Butler, titled: 'Trial process before trial, with particular reference to the JSC BTA Bank v Ablyazov & others litigation'.
+Rupert regularly contributes to client bulletins and has recently been invited to speak at the International Fraud Litigation conference organized by Lexis Nexis on 'Trial process before trial, with particular reference to the JSC BTA Bank v Ablyazov & others litigation'.

 Rupert gave a series of talks on civil fraud covering rights and remedies; commercial, insolvency and employment aspects of fraud in 2014.